chiffa/BioFlow/dev_log.rst

  - TODO: [SANITY] convert the dicts to Type Aliases / NewType and perform proper type hinting

+ - DONE: [FEATURE] [REFACTOR]:
+    - add the selection of the degree width window for stat. significance calculation.

+ - DONE: [FEATURE]:
+    - add p-value and pp-value to the GO annotation export

  - DONE: Currently, performing an output re-piping.
 The output destinations are piped around thanks to a NewOutput class in main_configs, which can be initialized with a local output directory